8 FREE Toddler Activities in Greenville, SC You’re Going to Love

 Kidding Around the Water: Splash Pads & Swimming Holes

-Get your toddlers out to play in the water while the weather is still warm.
+Get your toddlers out to play in the water when the weather is warm.
 Greenville is home to numerous splash pads, swimming holes, and stomp-able creeks.

-One of my family’s favorite swimming holes is Wildcat Wayside, which features a pool at the foot of a 10-foot waterfall.
+Local mom, Lauren, says one of her family’s favorite swimming holes is Wildcat Wayside, which features a pool at the foot of a 10-foot waterfall.
 Just park along the road and this fun spot is just a stone’s throw from the road.

 Kidding Around The Swamp Rabbit Trail: Take a stroll

-The Swamp Rabbit Trail is a 22-mile trail that begins in downtown Greenville and runs all the way into Travelers Rest.
+Greenville’s famous ~20-mile Swamp Rabbit Trail is one of the best places to go for a stroller walk.
 The Swamp Rabbit Trail website provides an interactive map that will allow you to find a place to begin with parking and where restrooms are located (did your toddler just say they needed a potty break?)

 Find the perfect portion of the Swamp Rabbit Trail for your family with our Swamp Rabbit Trail Family Guide.